Hi! I’m new on Mac and I want to learn how to delete files on my MacBook.

 This is even more applicable for apps and cache files that are harder to look for than regular files.
 A tool like iMyMac-Cleaner makes removing files – no matter what type it is – a breeze.
 Here’s how to use it.

 Download the software on your Mac and run it.
 On the left side of the main menu, you will see three modules.
-Start with Junk Files and click on it.
+Start with System Junk and click on it.

 Hit Scan.
 The software will begin scanning for unnecessary files on your Mac.